-Personality testing has been a popular way to give us some insight into an individual's character traits.
-It has been used informally for fun, to help psychologists and therapists in addressing clients' needs, and by organizations to assess prospective employees as well as current ones, especially for leadership qualities.
+Taking a personality test has been a popular way to give us some insight into an individual’s character traits.
+It has been used informally for fun, to help psychologists and therapists in addressing clients’ needs, and by organizations to assess prospective employees as well as current ones, especially for leadership qualities.
 This article will go over what a psychology personality test entails and explain where they are effective as well as some of their pitfalls.

 What Is A Personality Test?

 A personality test is a typically a self-report (meaning no interference from a researcher) questionnaire that measures personality traits, such as introversion and extraversion.

 There are several different personality test types available, and you may have heard of some of these:

 - Big Five (also known as the Five-Factor model)

 While these tests have similar goals in mind, they do measure different criteria, and some have been more preferential in specific scenarios.

 However, the most famous personality test is the Myers-Briggs Type Indicator (MBTI), and it has been widely distributed across various capacities, and it’s also often taken casually by people who are curious about what their results are.